 Biography

-Zach is active in the American Antitrust Institute (AAI) and the Committee to Support the Antitrust Laws (COSAL), where he serves on the planning committee for COSAL’s Leadership and Diversity Summit.
-He frequently writes and speaks on antitrust issues and was recognized in 2025 by Lawdragon’s Inaugural Global Antitrust & Competition Lawyers Guide.
+Zach is active in the American Antitrust Institute (AAI) and the Committee to Support the Antitrust Laws, and serves on the selection committee for the AAI’s Jerry S. Cohen Award for Antitrust Scholarship.
+He writes and speaks frequently on antitrust law.

 Judicial Praise